 Connect your classroom education with real-world knowledge through a Next Step Experience.
 The program is specially designed to allow students to gain hands-on experience by working closely with instructors and/or peers on real-world projects.

 The goal of the Clinical Laboratory Scientist Program is to provide a comprehensive year-long training course of laboratory study that provides both theoretical and practical applications of the most up-to-date relevant clinical laboratory technologies.
 The Program also provides the professional component of training to prepare qualified laboratory practitioners for service to our profession and community.
 The aim is to provide trainees with the necessary academic instruction and professional training of the highest quality in the field of laboratory medicine to pass a nationally recognized certification examination, obtain licensure in the state of California and meet the employment needs of the California healthcare industry.

 Admission to this program is by application only.

 Candidates should verify that they have completed the academic and other requirements including the ability to perform the Essential Functions listed on the Admission Requirements (pdf) page before contacting the program for an application.
 Refer to the “Additional Certificate Information” pdf above for specific application request details.

-Applications for the class commencing in September 2016 will be available on October 15th, 2015.
-For application materials, please contact email@example.com.
+Applications for the class commencing in September 2017 will be available on October 15th, 2016.
+To request an application please contact email@example.com.